Kenchim/sushi_around/README.md

 # Sushi Around Mobile App
-Mobile app "Sushi Around" dev with Flutter
+Mobile app "Sushi Around" developed with Flutter

 When you open this app, it automatically start to search sushi shops around you and show up to 20 places from google API.